jjfumero/fastr-gpu/README.md

-# ASTx Compiler
+# FastR-GPU Compiler

 This is a fork of [FastR](https://bitbucket.org/allr/fastr/) with GPU support.
 The GPU backend is an extension of GraalVM and Graal Compiler with OpenCL code generation and data management for GPU computing.

-The goal of ASTx is to execute potential R level expressions on the GPU by using Graal and the GPU backend (Marawacc).
+The goal of the FastR-GPU Compiler is to automatically execute R expressions on the GPU.
+It uses Truffle, Graal and a GPU backend for Graal (Marawacc).

+This project is a research prototype implemented at The University of Edinburgh partially funded by Oracle Labs.

 ## Example